picchono/plevy/content/Chaire.en.md

 members:
     1: ["Pierre Lévy", "Professor of Cnam<br/>Design chair holder", "https://live.staticflickr.com/65535/51393282608_d943089e8d.jpg", "/"]
 ---
-The Chaire of Design Jean Prouvé is a benevolent place dedicated to the development of design practice and research.
-It is committed to a program combining research, teaching and design projects, with a view to transformation through reflexive practices in everyday life.
+The Jean Prouvé Chair in Design is a welcoming space dedicated to developing the role of design practice and research in society and culture.
+Its focus is on expressing beauty through everyday materials and reflective practices.